GMOD/Apollo/docs/Apollo2Build.md

 - cd grails-apollo
 - git checkout grails1

-## Deploy the code as a war file
-- ./apollo deploy
-- war file is created in target/apollo-X.Y.war
-- deploy to your tomcat system (typically in the webapps tomcat directory)

-## Run the code
+## Basic configuration
-It runs with H2, postgreSQL, etc.
+There are sample configurations that allow Apollo to run with H2, PostgreSQL, etc.

 #### Configure for H2:
 - copy sample-h2-apollo-config.groovy to apollo-config.groovy and update the data directory

-#### Configure for Apollo:
+#### Configure for PostgreSQL:
 - Create a new database (I chose apollo by default)
 - There are no user-level anything yet, so no need to add tracks, users, etc.  those will come later.
 - copy sample-postgres-apollo-config.groovy to apollo-config.groovy and update

+## Deploy the code as a war file
+- ./apollo deploy
+- war file is created in target/apollo-X.Y.war
+- deploy to your tomcat system (typically in the webapps tomcat directory)

 ==========